simontessard/2025-portfolio/README.md

 - [ ] Internationalization

 ### Bugs
+- [ ] Native cursor showing randomly
-- [] Navigation on 404 causes entrance animation to be triggered
+- [ ] Navigation on 404 causes entrance animation to be triggered
 - [x] Swiper was not rendered on page transition : https://github.com/nolimits4web/swiper/issues/7577